colonyos/pycolonies/README.md

 m >> gen_data >> process_data).unwrap())
 ```
 , where the `gen_data` function is automatically deployed and executed on an IoT device, and the `process_data` function is deployed and executed on an edge server?

+In this tutorial we are going to explore this possibility.

 # Getting started
 The library assumes *libcryptolib.so* is installed in */usr/local/lib*.
 However, it is also possible to set the path to the cryptolib.so using an environmental variable.